utnesp/R-manhattan.plot/README.md

 The point size correspons to how significant the genes are.
 In this case we see that MYCN is signifcantly upregulated in the comparison AMPLIFIED vs NON-AMPLFIED tumors.
 The different point types will also correspond to whether or not the gene of interest is a protein coding gene or not (circle = protein_coding, triangle = non-coding)
 ![alt text](https://github.com/utnesp/R-manhattan.plot/blob/master/MNA.labeled.jpg "Example showing up- and downregulated genes with FDR < 0.05")

-The function also creates an interactive html plot (using ggplotly) and the output from edgeR.
+The function also creates an interactive html plot (using ggplotly) as well as the output from edgeR.